Institution - University of Ulster

 We’re thrilled to have found a brand-new combination treatment that could offer men a new treatment after current techniques have stopped working.

-After men are treated for localised prostate cancer, there is still a chance the cancer can come back.
-If this happens, treatments like surgery and radiotherapy can be used to contain the cancer, but these aren’t always effective and can cause lots of side effects.
+- The team are particularly interested in how this might benefit men whose prostate cancer has returned.
+When this happens, treatments like surgery and radiotherapy can be used to contain the cancer, but these aren’t always effective and can cause lots of side effects.

 - An effective, targeted therapy could help control cancer and reduce the prolonged impact of treatment.

 • In this project, John and team will find out how effective their new treatment is at killing prostate cancer, and whether it’s better than existing treatments for prostate cancer that has come back.

 • They’ll also investigate the safety of the treatment, and how it affects other organs, to understand whether delivering drugs in this way will reduce side effects.

 • This work will help the team build a case to test their new treatment in men with prostate cancer.

 • The team aim to demonstrate that this exciting new way of targeting treatment is effective at killing cancer cells, is safe, and causes fewer side effects in models of prostate cancer.